Simplify Your Selenium Tests with BrowseEmAll

 Traditionally it has already been a challenge to run Selenium tests in different browsers.
-Selenium uses the different Webdrivers to control the different browsers.
-There is a Firefox driver to run tests in Firefox, a Chrome driver for Google Chrome and of course a IEDriver to run tests in Internet Explorer.
-Of course every webdriver is slightly different to setup so it is not trivial to do.
-And of course you can only test in the currently installed Internet Explorer version which makes it necessary to use Virtual Machines or solutions like Sauce Labs to run tests in different Internet Explorer versions.
+Selenium uses different Web drivers to control the different browsers.
+There is a Firefox driver to run tests in Firefox, a Chrome driver for Google Chrome, and of course, a IEDriver to run tests in Internet Explorer.
+Of course, every webdriver is slightly different to set up so it is not trivial to do.
+And of course, you can only test in the currently installed Internet Explorer version which makes it necessary to use Virtual Machines or solutions like Sauce Labs to run tests in different Internet Explorer versions.

 Introduction BrowseEmAll Selenium

 Luckily we can make running Selenium tests much easier by using a single Webdriver that can control any browser included in BrowseEmAll.
-So starting with version 6.3.8 we integrated full Selenium support into BrowseEmAll for the browsers Internet Explorer, Firefox, Chrome, Opera, Edge and the mobile simulators.
+So starting with version 6.3.8 we integrated full Selenium support into BrowseEmAll for the browsers Internet Explorer, Firefox, Chrome, Opera, Edge, and mobile simulators.

 To start using BrowseEmAll with your Selenium test is really easy, simply change your code to use the Chrome Webdriver and specify the browser you want to use.
 Let’s look at the Java example here (other languages are also supported through Selenium):